HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 ### Vulnerability Analysis

-The first vulerability we can see is that the contract let's us take all of it's token as loan.
+The first vulnerability we can see is that the contract lets us take all of its tokens as a loan.
 The second fundamental issue is that the governance mechanism doesn't differentiate between token holders and accounts that only momentarily hold tokens (like during a flash loan).
 This creates a critical vulnerability where temporary capital can be used to influence governance decisions with permanent consequences.

 Attack flow: